owobot-org/owobot/README.md

 ### Starboard

-The starboard is a way for your users to feature the messages they like.
+The starboard is a way for your users to feature messages that they like.
 Users can react to messages with stars, and once a configurable threshold of stars is reached, the message will be posted to the starboard channel.

 Commands: